hen-chow/email-service/README.md

 ## Solution
 I chose Express for its ease of use and the fact that it's light-weight.
 The send email helpers are kept as generic as possible, to allow for scaling and changes should we elect to add or change email service providers.

-Only the `/POST` route is exposed at the moment as outlined in the brief.
+Only the `/POST` route is exposed at the moment as outlined in the brief, so navigating to the url will not render anything in browser.

 * For testing, **mocha**, **chai** and **sinon** were selected for testing as they well-maintained libraries.
 * For linting, **airbnb's eslint** library was chosen to keep the codebase clean, consistent and maintainable.